goco-inc/graphql-activerecord/README.md

 ```

 The parameters are:
-- The definer object, it needs this to that it can create the `input_fields`.
+- The definer object: it needs this so that it can create the input fields.
 You should always pass `self` for this parameter.
-- The model class that the mutator is changing.
-It needs this so that it can map attributes to the correct input types.
+- The model class that the mutator is changing: it needs this so that it can map attributes to the correct input types.
-- `null_behavior` - This lets you choose how null values are treated; it's explained below.
+- `null_behavior`: this lets you choose how null values are treated.
+It's explained below.

+#### Virtual Attributes
-In your mutator, you can specify attributes that don't exist as columns on your model, and they'll still be included.
-You just need to provide the type:
+In your mutator, you can specify virtual attributes on your model, you just need to provide the type:
 ```ruby
 attr :some_fake_attribute, type: types.String
 ```